qxli2333/qxli2333.github.io/_pages/about.md

 Hello!
 My name is Qinxun Li (李秦埙).
 Currently I am a graduate student in [University of Utah](https://www.utah.edu/).
 I work with [Prof. Kyle Dawson](https://faculty.utah.edu/u6000137-Kyle_Dawson/hm/index.hml) on observational cosmology.

+In observational cosmology, I mainly work in the [Dark Energy Spectroscopic Instrument (DESI)](https://www.desi.lbl.gov) collaboration.
+My research focuses on probing dark energy properties and cosmological parameters with Baryon Acoustic Oscillation (BAO), a standard ruler in the large-scale structures of the universe.
+I am also interested in other cosmological probes such as redshift space distortion (RSD) and weak gravitational lensing.

-I got my Bachelor of Science degree in Astronomy from [University of Science and Technology of China (USTC)](https://astro.ustc.edu.cn/main.htm).
-My research interest is cosmology, large scale structure and galaxy evolution.
+Before I entered the Ph.
+D. program at Utah, I got my Bachelor of Science degree in Astronomy from [University of Science and Technology of China (USTC)](https://astro.ustc.edu.cn/main.htm).
+My bachelor thesis is on galaxy-galaxy lensing of subhalos.

 <!-- Research experience
 ======